andreasmalta/choco_packages/kmupd/Readme_en.txt

         the Print Setting is bigger that the other drivers.
 This will have no effect on the print operation.

   12-4.
-Using a WSD Port Connection in Windows 10 and Windows Server 2012
+Using a WSD Port Connection in Windows 10 and Windows Server 2016
-        The Printer Driver must be installed in order to connect to the device using the WSD port in Windows 10 and Windows Server 2012.
+        The Printer Driver must be installed in order to connect to the device using the WSD port in Windows 10 and Windows Server 2016.

   12-5.
 About Text on Tab printing in Windows 10
         In some instances, Text on Tab is not printed when the print is executed from Microsoft Word 2019 or Microsoft Excel 2019.
         - Printer Property -> [Settings]Tab - [EMF Spool] -> ON
         - Printer Property -> [Advanced]Tab - [Enable advanced printing features] -> ON

-  12-6.
-In Windows 11, printing functions set in the driver may not be enabled
-        when printing from the Microsoft Store application.

-        If this happens, change the following settings:
-        For PCL drivers: Set Device Properties -> Settings Tab -> EMF Spool to OFF.
-        For PS drivers: Set Device Properties -> Advanced Tab -> Enable advanced printing features to OFF.
-        Note: Both settings require administrator privileges for the computer.

  13. Others
   13-1.
 Screen Font